Battle of Arroyo Grande (1818)

 The Luso-Brazilian forces were completely victorious.

 Consequences

 After the Luso-Brazilian success in Arroyo Grande, a great number of Artiguist soldiers and officers defected and joined them, due to the fact they were promised forgiveness and mercy.
 This, together with the battle itself, was a severe blow to Artigas' war effort.

+The battle was the last action of General Curado's military campaign in the Banda Oriental.
+On 22 January 1820, Artigas was definitively defeated in the Battle of Tacuarembó.
+Two months after this episode, Rivera abandoned the fight, signing a ceasefire agreement with the Portuguese-Brazilians at Tres Arboles.